lzhenn/lzhenn.github.io/_posts/2018-11-08-cesm-fully-coupled-aquap.md

 topography_file = '/users/yangsong3/CESM/input/ocn/pop/gx1v6/grid/topography_20090204.ieeei4'
 ```

-This is an IEEE4 integer binary file.
+This is an IEEE standard 4 byte integer binary file.
 Since the [paleo toolkit](https://github.com/Novarizark/paleoToolkit/blob/master/cesm1/ocn/mk_ocn_grid/paleotopo.f90) for changing the bathymetry is quite complex, we tried to use basic ncl script to change the value.

 Results from the file: